homezhan/artoolkit-docs/3_Marker_Training/marker_nft_fiducial_markers.md

 For more information continue to the page [Running the nftSimple example][2]

-A more complex example, showing the use of 2D barcode markers outside the NFT surface can be downloaded [here][3].
+A more complex example, showing the use of 2D-barcode markers outside the NFT surface can be downloaded [here][3].

 [marker_about]: 3_Marker_Training:marker_about
 [1]: 3_Marker_Training:marker_nft_training